 AI/IA

-Coda: How do you get the data out?
+Coda: How do you get the data out of your chat bot?

 • Request "Write the data to a CSV file with Python"